tejaswinieedara/Food-Donation-Platform/README.md

 # Food-Donation-Platform
-A web platform that enables users to donate surplus food, track donations, and view statistics.
+A web platform focused on food donation while also supporting clothes and book contributions.
 Built with PHP, MySQL, HTML, CSS, and JavaScript.